 An education revolution is underway, where short courses and micro-credentials are supplementing or even supplanting traditional degrees and diplomas1.
-The Coalition, as part of their election platform, has proposed $3.7 billion on building skills in the economy, including more short courses and micro-credentials by public, private and not-for-profit providers2.
 What this means for SME education and training providers, is a golden opportunity to strengthen their course offerings to plug the skills gap that industries are now experiencing.
 And get more competitive in the marketplace by offering a tailored Buy Now Pay Later (BNPL) payment plan to grow enrolments.

 It is particularly important in the online environment, where the appetite for learning continues to rise, thanks to the pandemic, which provoked career re-evaluations and accelerated take-up.